Notice inviting Request for Proposals for Design Services

 Thisproject may include grant funding from FEMA and COR3, as well as funding from the MAP.
 As such, the project must comply with the applicable federal and local laws, regulations, and policies.

-Any firms interested in this RFP must register bysending an email to:[email protected]by February 14, 2022.
+Any firms interested in this RFP must register bysending an email to:firstname.lastname@example.org February 14, 2022.

 All inquiries, requests for additional information and questionsshould also be submitted electronically to email@example.com and must besubmitted no later than February 14, 2022.All communications regarding this RFP must include the RFP number in the subject line.